arnoweng/PyTorch-Deep-Image-Steganography/README.md

 [1] Baluja S. Hiding Images in Plain Sight: Deep Steganography[C]//Advances in Neural Information Processing Systems.
 2017: 2066-2076.

 ## Acknowledgement
 Thanks for the help of [@arnoweng](https://github.com/arnoweng) during this project.
-At the same time, I am very grateful to [Prof.Yadong Mu](http://www.muyadong.com) for his guidance.